mmistakes/minimal-mistakes/_posts/2018-04-27-clojure-is-the-devil.md

 Spec/Schema, the use of core.async to provide asynchronous communication or even to decouple parts of a system.

-However, Clojure is still fairly young and these idioms and (to use a dirty word in the community) patterns are constantly evolving being tested and sometimes rejected.
+However, Clojure is still fairly young and these idioms and (to use a dirty word in the community) patterns are constantly evolving, being tested and sometimes rejected.
 For example, just a few years ago Stuart Sierra's component library seem to universally pepper all code bases.
-It was often miss-used[^1] as a substitute for dependency injection and therefore appear liberally scattered through the code base at multiple levels.
+It was often miss-used[^1] as a substitute for dependency injection and therefore appeared liberally scattered through the code base at multiple levels.
 This over use of a good thing resulted in some code smells that have since been recognised, as it resulted in artificial coupling and complication.

 # Seeking Clojure #